huijing/huijing.github.io/_posts/2017-10-15-musings-on-speaking-at-conferences.md

 The most memorable moments came from when I was speaking at the Malaysia stops on the Mozilla Developer Roadshow.
 It never occurred to me that local audiences would be interested in a local speaker when there were Westerners around.
 In hindsight, I probably do have some subconscious bias against locals from years of being inundated with media portraying Westerners as superior when I was a kid.
 I'm not proud of it.

-So when I opened my Kuala Lumpur talk with “Saya bangga jadi anak Malaysia”, and received a warm applause from the audience, it was an amazing feeling.
+So when I opened my Kuala Lumpur talk with “Saya bangga jadi anak Malaysia”, and received a warm applause from the audience, it was the most amazing feeling.
 That phrase translates to “I am proud to be Malaysian”, and I believe it with every fibre of my being.
 At the Penang stop, one of the people who came up to chat with me afterward even mentioned that some people probably came just to see my session, because I was a local name.
 And that just blew my mind.

 Now when I think about how I feel when I see our national athletes do well at the Olympics, or when I see Michelle Yeoh kick ass on the silver screen, or when I discovered that Captain Philippa Georgiou of the USS Shenzhou is **canonically Malaysian** <span class="emoji" role="img" tabindex="0" aria-label="vulcan salute">&#x1F596;</span>, I realised that representation does matter.